-- Properly selecting and applying accounting policies; - Presenting information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information; - Providing additional disclosures when compliance with the specific requirements in IFRSs is insufficient to enable users to understand the impact of particular transactions, other events and conditions on the Company's financial position and financial performance; and - Assessing the Company's ability to continue as a going concern.
+- a. properly selecting and applying accounting policies; - b. presenting information, including accounting policies, in a manner that provides relevant, reliable, comparable - c. providing additional disclosures when compliance with the specific requirements in IFRSs are insufficient to enable users to understand the impact of particular transactions, other events and conditions on the Group's financial position and financial performance.